Curriculum

 Debate

 The Middle School Speech and Debate class at The Meadows is an elective that coordinates with the Upper School Speech and Debate team.
-Students will learn critical thinking, speech writing, and advanced research and public speaking skills.
-A variety of speech and debate activities would be covered, from model Student Congress to Original Oratory and team Debate.
+Students will learn critical thinking, speech writing, and advanced research, and public speaking skills.
+A variety of speech and debate activities are covered, from model Student Congress to Original Oratory and team Debate.

 This course is available to 7th & 8th grade.